Rent-to-own vs. buying: what is the difference?

 What does rent-to-own mean?

 The process of rent-to-own is very much what the name sounds like.
-You start by renting the home but enter into a contract as part of your rental agreement that you intend to purchase the home after an agreed-upon amount of time.
+You start by renting the home but enter into a contract as part of your rental agreement that you intend to purchase the house after an agreed-upon time (usually one to three years).

-As long as you do buy the home, a specific portion of your rental payments that was determined up front is applied to the price of the home.
+As long as you buy the home, a specific portion of your rental payments, determined up front, is applied to the price of the house.

 A rent-to-own agreement also locks in the price of the home at the time of the contract, so you don’t have to worry about appreciating values putting the house out of your financial reach after a few years.

-When you choose rent-to-own, you have to decide if you’re going to go with a lease-option or a lease-purchase agreement.
-A lease-option means you have the option to buy the home at the end of the rental period, but you aren’t legally bound by the contract to do so.
+When you choose rent-to-own, you have to decide if you’ll go with a lease-option or a lease-purchase agreement.
+A lease option means you can buy the home at the end of the rental period, but you aren’t legally bound to do so.
+This option gives you some flexibility.

-A lease-purchase is a legally binding agreement that you will buy the house at the end of the rental period, and you can face fees and other repercussions if you don’t follow through.
+A lease-purchase is a legally binding agreement that you’ll buy the house at the end of the rental period, and you can face fees and other repercussions if you don’t follow through.

-If all goes well, the end result of rent-to-own is the same as when buying traditionally, but the process of how you get there is a little more complicated.
+If all goes well, the result of rent-to-own is the same as when buying traditionally, but how you get there is a little more complicated.

 When you buy a house traditionally, you work with a real estate agent, look at homes that fit your purchase budget and then make an offer on the one you like.
 As long as the offer is accepted and nothing shows up on the inspection or appraisal, you close on the house and it’s yours.

 With rent-to-own, you’ll still likely work with a real estate agent and look at homes.
 However, when you find one you like, you’ll enter into either a lease-option or lease-purchase agreement and start renting the house.
-After the rental period is over, you’ll then have to buy the house with a mortgage and the traditional closing procedures.
+After the rental period, you’ll have to buy the house with a mortgage and the traditional closing procedures.

-In most cases, you’ll also be responsible for most of the maintenance on the house while you’re renting, which can be expensive if you’re used to being able to just call the landlord.
+In most cases, you’ll also be responsible for most of the maintenance on the house while you’re renting.
+This is essential to consider, as it can be costly and take away one of the typical benefits of renting.

 The risks of rent-to-own

 There are two main risks involved with rent-to-own situations.
-The first is that property values in the area decrease over the rental period, which could leave you paying more than the house is worth.
+The first is that property values in the area might decrease over the rental period, which could leave you paying more than the house is worth.
+If you signed a contract to purchase the home at $350,000 but at the end of the term the home is worth $250,000, you’ll be stuck paying the original agreed-upon price.

-The second is that you lose the house—and usually a decent chunk of your money investment with it.
+The second risk is that you might lose the house—and usually a decent chunk of your money investment with it.
 Here are a few scenarios that could happen:

 The advantages of rent-to-own

 Doing a rent-to-own option instead of a traditional purchase has several advantages, especially if your credit isn’t great.
-Rent-to-own lets you go ahead and pick out a house you want to buy and lock in a price while still giving you time to build your credit or save up money for closing costs.
+Rent-to-own lets you pick out a house you want to buy and lock in a price while still giving you time to build your credit or save money for closing costs.

 It can also help you build equity instantly when you complete the purchase because of the portion of rent that’s allocated to the purchase.